chairbender/sapf/README.md

 2. If you haven't yet, clone or copy this repo somewhere inside the msys2 install.
 For example within the msys2 shell you could install git via
 `pacman -S git` and then git clone this repo into your "home" folder.
-3. Open a msys2 (ucrt) shell and install some needed development dependencies
+3. Open a msys2 (ucrt) shell and install some needed development dependencies (Note the ca-certificates are required in order to download the gtest wrap, and in general you'll have a bad time doing anything on msys2 without these certs.)
    ```shell
    # press ENTER when prompted to choose "all"
    pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain